varlackc/CrackingTheCodingInterview/ConceptsAndAlgorithms/7 ObjectOrientedDesign/7_7/ReadMe.md

-# Cracking The Coding Interview Exercise 7.7 Chat Server
+# Cracking The Coding Interview `Exercise 7.7 Chat Server`

 Explain how you would design a chat server.
-In particular, provide details about then various backend components, classes, and methods.
+In particular, provide details about the various backend components, classes, and methods.
 What would be the hardest problems to solve?

+## `Description`

+---

-## Description
+## `Solution`

-# Solution